Zakiganj Upazila: History

 There are a few theories behind the name of Zakiganj.
-The first is that is derived from Shah Zaki, a pir who established a khanqah on the banks of the Kushiyara River.
-A ganj, Perso-Bengali suffix meaning 'marketplace' or 'neighbourhood', was then set up around the khanqah.
+The first is that it is derived from Shah Zaki, a pir who established a khanqah on the banks of the Kushiyara River.
+A ganj, a Perso-Bengali suffix meaning 'marketplace' or 'neighbourhood', was then set up around the khanqah.
 In memory of Shah Zaki, nearby places are named Pirerkhal and the village Pirerchok.
 Another theory is that it is named after a man named Ghulam Zaki Majumdar, whose brother Karim Majumdar is who Karimganj district is said to have been named after.

 Zakiganj was established as a thana in 1947 and was previously a part of the greater Karimganj district.
-Along with Karimganj, Zakiganj was to be a part of the Dominion of India but this was prevented by a delegation led by Sheikh Mujibur Rahman.
-In the aftermath of the Bangladesh War of Separation of 1971, mass graves were found in Atgram Bazar and Kaliganj Bazar.
+Along with Karimganj, Zakiganj was to be a part of the Dominion of India, but this was prevented by a delegation led by Sheikh Mujibur Rahman.
+In the aftermath of the Bangladesh Liberation War of 1971, mass graves were found in Atgram Bazar and Kaliganj Bazar.
 Zakiganj became an upazila on 1 August 1983.

-A 17th century stone inscription was found in the Ghayebi Dighi Masjid in Barothakuri and it is now in display at the Bangladesh National Museum.
+A 17th-century stone inscription was found in the Ghayebi Dighi Masjid in Barothakuri, and it is now on display at the Bangladesh National Museum.